Attempted assassination of Andy Warhol: Shooting at the Factory

+Holy shit!
+I jump across to the desk.
+Fred Hughes: 'He's dying and there's no ambulance.
+Where are the doctors, the cops?'
+Andy is laying there the way bad gunshots do, like a sick dog or cat—his eyelids flutter.
+'How long since you called?'
+There's not much blood.
+No sirens.
+Billy Linich, crying, stands looking down at him.
+Jed wipes his forehead tenderly.
+Andy Warhol with bullet holes in him, laying in his blood on the floor of his studio.
+Hansen went in search of help, first inside the building and then on the street, struggling to reach the police due to busy pay phones and unanswered calls.
+When police finally arrived, he briefed them on the shooting and gave a description of Solanas before returning upstairs.
+He later recalled the scene inside: "Andy looks as if he's sinking.
+Jed is still kneeling next to him holding his hand.
+He could go any minute and there's nothing like a hand to hold at a time like that."

+When paramedics arrived, they were reportedly told that an additional $15 would be required for them to activate the ambulance siren.
+The paramedics opted to transport Warhol down six flights of stairs in a wheelchair instead of using the building's elevator.

 Hospitalization

-As Warhol and Amaya were taken to Columbus Hospital in an ambulance, Hughes and Johnson were held for questioning at the 13th Precinct police station.
-They were released from police custody once Solanas surrendered to authorities later that evening.
-Amaya was discharged from the hospital that same day after treatment for a minor back wound.
-Warhol superstars such as Ultra Violet, Viva, Louis Waldon, Ivy Nicholson, Billy Name, and Jay Johnson, as well as art dealers Leo Castelli and Ivan Karp, gathered at the hospital to await word on Warhol's condition.
+As Warhol and Amaya were transported by ambulance to Columbus Hospital, Hughes and Johnson were taken in for questioning at the 13th Precinct police station.
+They were later released after Solanas surrendered to authorities that evening.
+Amaya was discharged from the hospital the same day, having been treated for a minor back wound.
+Meanwhile, Warhol's circle quickly gathered at the hospital to await updates on his condition.
+Among those present were several Factory regulars and Warhol superstars, including Ultra Violet, Viva, Louis Waldon, Ivy Nicholson, Billy Name, and Jay Johnson, as well as art dealers Leo Castelli and Ivan Karp.

-Warhol was declared clinically dead, but Dr. Giuseppe Rossi massaged his heart and revived him.
-He was hit by a single bullet, according to Dr. Massimo Bazzini, executive medical director of Columbus Hospital.
-"The bullet entered his belly on the left side," Bazzini stated as Warhol was undergoing surgery, "passing through the left chest, then the right chest, and out."
-He suffered damage to his lungs, esophagus, liver, spleen, and stomach.
-A surgical team led by Rossi operated on Warhol for six hours, giving him a 50/50 chance of life.
-Warhol remained on the critical list in intensive care for over a week.
+Warhol was initially declared clinically dead, but Dr. Giuseppe Rossi was able to revive him by massaging his heart.
+According to Dr. Massimo Bazzini, executive medical director of Columbus Hospital, Warhol had been struck by a single bullet: "The bullet entered his belly on the left side, passing through the left chest, then the right chest, and out."
+The gunshot caused extensive internal injuries, damaging his lungs, esophagus, liver, spleen, and stomach.
+A surgical team led by Rossi operated on Warhol for six hours; he was given a 50/50 chance of survival.
+After surviving the surgery, he remained in the hospital's intensive care unit on the critical list for more than a week.
 "He is allowed no visitors except his mother and his two brothers.
 Soon Jed Johnson is permitted to see him.
-Distraught at the time of the shooting, he is calmer now and brings us daily reports of Andy's progress," recalled Ultra Violet.
+Distraught at the time of the shooting, he is calmer now and brings us daily reports of Andy's progress," said Ultra Violet.